wp-plugins/heyyou/readme.txt

 * pagination with categories (?pg=x&cat=y)
 * cropping thumbnails: find if way to receive proper ratio while cropping
 * if list doesn't have pagination and does have "add line(2) between posts" remove last line as it's not "between" anything
-* Exisiting Backups: make folder for each site (because of networks)
+* Existing Backups: make folder for each site (because of networks)
 * ..more only if %blurb% not empty
 * put heyyou preset dropdown in 'page' tab. if empty, disable other tabs
-* css for showing thumbs in list of magage posts mucked up
+* css for showing thumbs in list of manage posts mucked up
 * css on edit post for attachments mucked up
 * css issues in navigation
 * add wpautop to meta "x (Blurb)" output/s